daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ## Empty launcher
-Log out and reset the launcher by pressing Ctrl+Shift+Alt+R
+Log out log back in, or reset the launcher by pressing Ctrl+Shift+Alt+R

 ## Launcher hangs / stops responding / crashes with an "ASAR" error